 The Oklahoma Reading Sufficiency Act (RSA) (OSDE, 2016a) focuses on early literacy serving as the MTSS for the early grades.
 RSA provides structures for identifying students who are struggling or behind their peers in literacy development and provides appropriate interventions to meet those students' needs effectively.
-RSA aligns with a larger multi-tiered system of support, emphasizing the importance of early identification and intervention in the primary grades, when the majority of students are still working on foundational skills.
+RSA aligns with a larger multi-tiered system of supports, emphasizing the importance of early identification and intervention in the primary grades, when the majority of students are still working on foundational skills.

-Beginning with kindergarten, Oklahoma students are screened a minimum of twice yearly through the third grade on foundational reading skills.
+Beginning with kindergarten, Oklahoma students are screened on foundational reading skills a minimum of three times a year through the third grade on foundational reading skills.
 Students who do not meet general benchmarks are placed on a student Academic Progress Plan, which outlines targeted interventions, communication with families, and regular monitoring of progress toward reading goals.
 See Appendix D for additional information regarding the correlation of RSA and the Oklahoma Comprehensive Literacy Plan.